 With so much doubt about how the Eurozone debt problem will unfold, it could be more important than usual to maintain good financial habits.
 Know how much you earn and spend – lessons shared in the video Why the rich need to budget as well – and have (or build) a “rainy day” savings fund to use if an emergency strikes.

 Learn a lesson from debt-ridden nations by reducing personal debt to a manageable level.
-Nobody can be sure how the situation in Europe will develop or exactly what the fallout will be for the world economy.
+Nobody can be sure how the situation in Europe will develop or exactly what the potential fallout would be for the world economy.
 But individuals can prepare by ensuring they are in good financial shape.